navxio/repo-glance/README.md

 # repo-glance

-A tiny chrome extension that shows github repository metadata as a popup
+A tiny chrome extension that shows github repository metadata as a popup on repo link hover

 ![Screenshot](assets/screenshot_2.png)